 - How Accident Claims UK Can Help You To Claim For A Farm Injury

-- Useful Links And Further Information
+- Useful Links And Further Information On Farm Accident Compensation

-Farming or agricultural injuries can happen when a farmer, labourer, or other worker (or someone visiting a farm) is placed in a situation which is dangerous.
+Farming or agricultural injuries can happen when a farmer, labourer or another worker (or someone visiting a farm) is placed in a situation which is dangerous.
 Even today, using highly modern equipment and processes, farming can still be thought of as one of the most dangerous industries to work in.
 Rates of farm accident or injury can be many times higher than comparable roles in other industries.

 Farming and agricultural injuries is a very broad term which covers many different circumstances an injury or accident can happen to someone, whether a worker or a member of the general public.
+You could make agricultural accident claims for many reasons, as we discuss below.

 - Accidents and injuries caused by farm machinery: across a farm, there will be a variety of different pieces of heavy machinery and equipment in usage, or repair.
 They can be used in ploughing and tilling fields, harvesting crops, or other uses.
 If they malfunction in any way, the consequences could be very serious, even causing amputation injuries.